biotop/biotop-website-hugo/content/person/niko-popitsch.md

 +++
 bio = "Niko studied Informatics and Molecular Biology in Vienna.
 For his PhD, he did research on semantic web technolgies, before he switched to bioinformatics.
-He is currently a senior post-doc at the University of Oxford's Wellcome Trust Institute for Human Genetics.
+Between 2014 and 2016 he worked as a senior post-doc at the University of Oxford's Wellcome Trust Institute for Human Genetics.
+Currently, he works at CCRI, Vienna where he investigates rare childhood diseases using bioinformatics.
 His research interests include: **method development in bioinformatics**, **translational genomics**, application and development of **semantic web technologies** and **decentralised computing**." category = ["people"] date = "2016-06-03T09:35:42+01:00" email = ""